-To plant a memorial tree in honor of RONALD JETHRO COLLINS, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of RONALD JETHRO COLLINS, please visit our Heartfelt Sympathies Store.

 “Ron” or “Jethro” as he was known by friends, was born to Hilda (Williams) Beard-Collins and Jethro Collins on May 15, 1933 at 116 Cleveland Street on Negaunee’s west side.
 Ron’s education began at the Jackson School on Snow Street.
 Mitchell United Methodist Church provided early spiritual guidance and introduction to children’s choir where his mother was Superintendent of the Sunday School.
 Later, he enjoyed extracurricular activities like band, football and class plays.
 He graduated from Negaunee High School in 1951 and joined the U.S. Navy during the Korean Conflict, serving aboard the U.S.S. aircraft carrier Siboney until 1955.